anodyne/nova/README.md

 * updated the index file to use a higher debug to allow people to see any errors for debugging purposes
 * updated the upgrade process to fix some minor schema differences between sms and nova
 * updated the ranks model so the get\_group\_ranks() method had a customizable identifier
+* updated the auth library to check for a user's status and not allow pending users to log in to the system
+* updated the login page to handle the new pending user error
 * fixed bug where the menu library wouldn't respect any access control put on main navigation menu items (#101)
 * fixed bug where the menu library wouldn't respect any access control put on sub navigation menu items
 * fixed undefined variable error thrown on site/catalogueranks